-So this was a super last minute cosplay for me, but luckily not TOO last minute that I had to buy it.
-In fact, I made this one (for once when it came to Asuna too – I swear, I love her designs, but when SAO was coming out, I had next to no time to work on any)!
-In any case, though it was last minute, I liked it because the primary feature that I had to make was the top (deceptively detailed little thing that it was) and I really enjoyed adding little details to it.
+So this was a super last minute cosplay for me.
+But luckily not TOO last minute that I had to buy it.
+In fact, I made this one.
+(For once when it came to Asuna too.
+I swear, I love her designs.
+Bbut when SAO was coming out, I had next to no time to work on any!)
+In any case, though it was last minute, I liked it because the primary feature that I had to make was the top (deceptively detailed little thing that it was).
+I really enjoyed adding little details to it.
 Adding lace, choosing satins and buttons, all of those little things really made me love working on Asuna.
 One other quick note, I did have to alter the costume a bit.
-For religious reasons, I don’t show my shoulders and this was originally an off the shoulder design.
-To be true to the original design while also honoring my faith based commitments, I chose to add a tan colored shoulder to the outfit, which turned out better than I thought it would!
-It also reminded me of an evergreen truth – you will always be happier when you do in your heart what you feel most comfortable doing.
+For religious reasons, I don’t show my shoulders.
+But this was originally an off the shoulder design.
+To be true to the original design while also honoring my faith based commitments, I chose to add a tan colored shoulder to the outfit.
+This ended up turning out better than I thought it would!
+It also reminded me of an evergreen truth: You will always be happier when you do in your heart what you feel most comfortable doing.
 Don’t let anyone tell you otherwise. 😉

 "My life belongs to you Asuna.
 So I will use it for you.
 So let’s stay together until the end."